antoniomoneo/OpenAI-assistant/README.md

 ## AMP/mobile support

 The plugin no longer embeds the chat in an `amp-iframe`.
-If you need to use the shortcode on a page that is served as AMP, disable the AMP version of that page so the normal responsive layout loads.
+When the shortcode is rendered on an AMP page, the assistant output is skipped and a notice is displayed instead.
+If you need to use the shortcode, disable the AMP version of that page so the normal responsive layout loads.
 This ensures the chat works correctly on mobile devices.